Fry ScholarshipUpdated: October 18, 2022

 However, the Harry W. Colmery Veterans Educational Assistance Act, signed into law Aug.
 17, 2017, brought several changes to education benefits for veterans.
 As of Aug.
 1, 2018, Fry Scholarship recipients can also use Yellow Ribbon benefits.

 How Do I Apply for the Fry Scholarship?

 Fry Scholarship vs. DEA Comparison

-|Benefit Payments||Monthly payment made directly to the student, with the current amount for full-time training is $1,298.||Tuition and fee payments are paid to school.
-Full in-state tuition costs covered for training pursued at public institutions.
-The annual limit for private institutions is $26,042.81
+|Tuition and fee payments are paid to the school.
+Full in-state tuition costs are covered for training pursued at public institutions.
+The annual limit for private institutions is $26,381.37 (effective Aug.
+1, 2022).

 A books and supplies stipend is paid to the student, up to $1,000 a year, with the payments proportionately per term.